tezzigator/azure-tezos-signer/README.md

 ./getpublickey.py
 ```

-## Go back to config.json and put in the key info
+## Put in the key info in the config section of the signer.py script
 ```
-public and pkh
+Key vault kid (key identifier) URL public and pkh key data
 ```

 ## Execution
 ```
-export WEBAPP_SECRET=blah
 FLASK_APP=signer flask run
 ```